 Nang dibdib ‘di madurog sa pangungulila

 How do I love the game of basketball?
 Let me the count the ways.

 I love it to the point that I can’t recall a day when I didn’t open NBA.com, PBA (Philippine Basketball Association), and other websites related to basketball in order to watch games, keep track of the standings of my favorite teams and the performance of my favorite players.
 I also follow college basketball both in the US and in my country.

-What about this… I’m managing a team in Yahoo Fantasy Basketball.
+What about this – I’m into fantasy basketball.
+I used to manage a team in Yahoo Fantasy Basketball.